adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 > &ldquo;In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.&rdquo;

-Upon 'navigating', the application will need a method of storing and retrieving 'pages' from a cache.
+When 'navigating', the application will need a method of storing and retrieving 'pages' from a cache.
 Unless of course we want to slow down the speed of loading 'pages', which is meant to be a significant benefit of SPAs.
 Storage options could include memory, local (or session) storage, client-side database and cookies.

 **Note: The words 'navigating' and 'pages' are in quotes because SPAs, by definition don't have the concept of navigation and pages in the traditional sense.
 Quotes will be discarded going forward for brevity.**